Academic Policies & Requirements

 Academic Freedom

 It is the policy of Mt.
 San Antonio College to maintain and encourage freedom for its faculty, within the law, of inquiry, teaching and research, and the pursuit of knowledge.
-In the exercise of this right, the professor may discuss his/her subject or area of competence in the classroom, as well as other relevant matters, including controversial materials, so long as he/she distinguishes between personal opinions and what is contemporarily regarded as factual information by leading academicians in the discipline being discussed.
+In the exercise of this right, the professor may discuss their subject or area of competence in the classroom, as well as other relevant matters, including controversial materials, so long as they distinguish between personal opinions and what is contemporarily regarded as factual information by leading academicians in the discipline being discussed.

 The professor shall use no material in any teaching assignment nor make any speech in order to incite students or others to unlawful acts or to create a clear and present danger to the students and/or the College and/or the community.
 Professors may not use the classroom to promote a particular religious belief.
 (BP 4030, AP 4030)